Katelynn MarfousiKM

 11 legendary examples in corporate & business storytelling

-When you think of "storytelling for business", do you picture a gaggle of different Patrick Bateman types all sitting around a log campfire with marshmallows, telling absolutely horrible stories of mortal atrocities?
+When you think of "storytelling for business", do you picture a gaggle of Patrick Bateman types sitting around a campfire with marshmallows, swapping tales of moral atrocities?

 This is where the concept of brand storytelling comes in.
 Brand storytelling uses human language, written by humans, to connect to the humanity of other humans.
 Oh no, I'm going corporate.
 Let's try again: Brand storytelling uses stories and real-people language to connect to audiences, potential customers, and future fans.